Sadickachuli/html_css_contest_-group14-/README.md

 <h2 id="acknowledgement">Acknowledgement 🙏</h2>

-- 👏🏼 Special thanks to our instructor, [Mr. Wakuma Tekalign Debela] for reviewing our project and providing feedback when needed.
+- 👏🏼 Special thanks to our instructor Mr. Wakuma Tekalign Debela for reviewing our project and providing feedback when needed.
 - 👨‍🏫 We also want to acknowledge the BSE Faculty for challenging us to apply the frontend concepts we learned during the term to develop a project that showcases our skills and knowledge in the field.

 ----------